Bikita Lithium Mine

 Labour Worker Rights

-Unsafe working conditions and protection.
+Unsafe working and housing conditions

-Security guard shooting a mine worker.
+Security guard shot a mine worker.

-resolvedMeaning: Security guard shooting a mine worker
+resolvedMeaning: Security guard shot a mine worker

 Project Impacts